vks/bytecounttest/README.md

 # bytecounttest

-This uses quickcheck to verify the two implementations offered by [bytecount]() are compatible.
+This uses quickcheck and cargo-fuzz to verify the two implementations offered by [bytecount]() are compatible.
 It also includes [Daniel Lemire's C implementation of newline counting algorithms](https://github.com/lemire/Code-used-on-Daniel-Lemire-s-blog/blob/master/2017/02/14/newlines.c) and some benchmarks.

+## Usage

+To run the quickcheck test, use `RUSTFLAGS="-C target-cpu=native" cargo test`.
-To run them use `RUSTFLAGS="-C target-cpu=native" cargo bench`.
+To run the benchmarks, use `RUSTFLAGS="-C target-cpu=native" cargo bench`.
 This will likely fail if your architecture does not support AVX2.
+To run the fuzzer, use `RUSTFLAGS="-C target-cpu=native" cargo fuzz run fuzzer_script_1`.

 ## Known issues